ajeetraina/dhi-sample-demos/cert-manager-webhook/guides/guides.md

 FIPS variants (`1-fips`, `1-debian13-fips`, `1.19-fips`, `1.19.4-fips`, `1.19.4-debian13-fips`) are available
 on Docker Hub and carry CIS, FIPS, and STIG compliance badges with 0 vulnerabilities.
 Pulling FIPS variants requires a Docker subscription — the tags return 401 without one.

+The FIPS image runs with the following verified environment variables that enable FIPS mode:

+- `GODEBUG=fips140=on` — enables FIPS 140 mode in the Go runtime
+- `GOFIPS140=v1.0.0` — specifies the FIPS 140 Go module version
+- `OPENSSL_CONF=/usr/lib/ssl/openssl.cnf` — points to the FIPS-enabled OpenSSL configuration
+- `OPENSSL_MODULES=/usr/lib/aarch64-linux-gnu/ossl-modules` — path to OpenSSL FIPS modules
+- `OPENSSL_VERSION=3.5.5` — OpenSSL version used

+> **Note:** The following behaviours are documented from cert-manager source code.
+They cannot be tested without
+> a Docker subscription, a FIPS-enabled Kubernetes cluster, and a live DNS server.
+Triggering these panics
+> requires a full production FIPS environment.

 When using FIPS variants, be aware of the following cert-manager behaviours involving non-FIPS-compliant algorithms: